Crystaliaang/VR-skeleton-stroke-based-drawing-system-for-3D-model-creation/README.md

-The VR drawing system integrates features such as stroke beautification, intersection detection, clustering, and real-time mesh generation, ensuring precise and accurate 3D model creation.
-Users can modify strokes, adjust line thickness, snap junctions, preview of the model, generate the mesh and view the wireframe of the generated model.
-Additionally, the KD-tree-based intersection detection optimizes real-time stroke interactions.
+The VR drawing system integrates features such as stroke beautification (Laplace smoothing), intersection detection (KD-Tree), clustering, and real-time mesh generation (native plugin of the GEL library), ensuring precise and accurate 3D model creation.
+Users can modify strokes, adjust line thickness, snap junctions, preview the model, generate the mesh and view the wireframe of the generated model.

 A primary focus of this system is to bridge the gap between freehand sketching and structured 3D modeling by offering tools that aid in intuitiveness and usability.
 Unlike traditional 3D modeling software, which requires extensive expertise, this application is designed to be intuitive for beginners while still providing advanced functionalities.
 The system allows users to export sketches and final meshes in .obj format for further refinement in professional 3D software.